Peter Piper may have picked a peck of pickled peppers…

 The interactive Sounds of Speech website from the University of Iowa plays individual German sounds and shows you diagrams and videos of how they’re pronounced.
 As you see the word being pronounced, move your own lips in a similar fashion.
 A little bit of muscle memory is all it takes.

-For many learners, rote memorization isn’t enough—the most effective way to remember difficult German words is to hear them in real-life contexts.
+For many learners, rote memorization isn’t enough: The most effective way to remember difficult German words is to hear them in real-life contexts.
 FluentU is the perfect tool for this.
-It provides authentic German videos, like movie trailers, news reports, inspiring speeches and more, that’ve been supercharged with language learning tools.

-You can search a difficult word and FluentU will show you videos where it appears.
-Better yet, click any word in the interactive subtitles and you’ll get an instant audio pronunciation, memorable picture and in-context definition.
+Better yet, click any word in any video’s interactive subtitles and you’ll get an instant audio pronunciation, memorable picture and in-context definition.
 You’ll learn new words the way native speakers pronounce and use them in real life—and it never feels like studying.
+Why not check it out with a free trial?

 Finally, take advantage of the quick video guide below to see and hear how unique German sounds are pronounced.
 Replay the video as often as you need to in order to become familiar with the proper pronunciation.